 Learn more about Writopia in the New York Metro North region.

 Léna began teaching Writopia Lab workshops in Manhattan in 2009, then went on to bring the program to New York City's northern suburbs in 2010.
 Léna is the author of the YA novel, Edges, published by FSG.
+She co-authored Becoming Madeleine, a Biography of the Author of A Wrinkle in Time by Her Granddaughters, coming out in February 2018.
 She co-edited the award-winning Girls Write Now anthology, First Lines.
 Her writing was featured in the essay collection for middle school kids and their teachers: Breakfast on Mars and 37 Other Essays to Devour: Your Favorite Authors Take on the Dreaded Essay Assignment.
-In 2014, Léna was recognized by the Scholastic Awards "as an outstanding educator whose dedication, commitment, and guidance are represented by student work selected for national honors."
+From 2014 to present, Léna has been recognized by the Scholastic Awards "as an outstanding educator whose dedication, commitment, and guidance are represented by student work selected for national honors."
 Léna earned her BA from Barnard, studying English and Italian literature, and her MA in Drama Therapy from NYU.
 Mentoring has long been the connective tissue in Léna's life, whether through her work with at-risk adolescents in Utah, California, and New York; or through her own writing discipline, as fostered by her late grandmother, author Madeleine L'Engle.
 It was her grandmother who taught Léna to transform the solitary nature of writing into a sacred sense of community, where her art and the art of others can flourish.
 You can visit Léna at www.lenaroybooks.com.

 Melissa happily joined Writopia in March 2014.
 She is the author of YA novel, Witch Way (Lycaon Press, 2014) and two novels in the paranormal/fantasy genre.
 Melissa also dabbles in poetry and short-story writing and she is currently writing a chapbook.
 She earned her MFA in Creative Writing from Manhattanville College and MA in Psychology from Iona College.
 Melissa is honored and delighted to be a part of the Writopia team!
 Visit her online at www.mamarino.com/.